bitrise-io/devcenter/_articles/reviews/build-logs.md

 * a printout of the Step's commands and their results, including highlighted error messages
 * whether the Step passed or failed

 Check your build log carefully when a build fails.
-Error messages are usually highlighted in red.
+Error messages are usually highlighted in red on Bitrise.
 For failed Steps, an exit code is displayed next to their names.
 This can tell you more about why the particular Step failed.

 ### Downloading a build log